 |Team||Win Group||Advance||5th Place Play-In||Not Advance|

-*The odds to “Advance” above is the probability to advance by finishing in the top 4 of the group.
-It does not include the odds to advance by way of winning in the inter-confederation playoffs against the OFC winner.
+*The odds to “Advance” above is the probability to advance by finishing in the top 4 of the group and also includes the odds to advance by way of winning in the inter-confederation playoffs against the OFC winner (New Zealand).